The Birth of the Civil War Trust

 By Bob Zeller

 More than 25 years ago, a group of concerned historians gathered informally to discuss the rapid destruction of Civil War battlefields in Northern Virginia.
 Eventually, they would come to call themselves the Association for the Preservation of Civil War Sites (APCWS), a group that has evolved into the modern Civil War Trust.
-In recognition of this anniversary, the Trust is working with historian Bob Zeller, president of the Center for Civil War Photography, to record the oral history of the early battlefield preservation movement.
+In recognition of this anniversary, the Trust worked with historian Bob Zeller, president of the Center for Civil War Photography, to record the oral history of the early battlefield preservation movement.
 A portion of this research is excerpted below.

 Of the countless threats, the one that finally spurred the Civil War community to action, on a national level, was the desecration of the battlefield at Chantilly, Va., in the mid-1980s.
 For more than a century after the battle that was fought there in pouring rain, the Chantilly/Ox Hill Battlefield remained very much a part of the heritage of Fairfax County.
 In 1962, the county itself sponsored the centennial commemorative events at the battlefield.
 The sense of heritage that burned brightly in the 1960s disappeared in the 1970s and 1980s in the bright gleam of the almighty dollar.
 Fairfax County was exploding with growth, and nearly every acre of undeveloped land, including the old battlefield, was up for grabs.